GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/ruby/index.md

 - oxd_id: oxd ID from client registration
 - authorization_redirect_uri: (Optional) URL to which the OpenID Connect Provider (OP) is authorized to redirect the user to after authorization
-- post_logout_redirect_url: (Optional) URL to which the RP is requesting the end user's user agent be redirected to after a logout has been performed
+- post_logout_uri: (Optional) URL to which the RP is requesting the end user's user agent be redirected to after a logout has been performed
 - response_types: (Optional) Determines the authorization processing flow to be used
 - grant_types: (Optional) Grant types the client is restricting itself to using
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource provided by the OpenID Connect Provider (OP)